MicrosoftDocs/cpp-docs/docs/atl/adding-a-property-page-atl-tutorial-part-6.md

 ### To add the property page

-1. Open PolyCtl.h and add this line to the property map:
+1. Open PolyCtl.h and add these lines to the property map:

     [!code-cpp[NVC_ATL_Windowing#60](../atl/codesnippet/cpp/adding-a-property-page-atl-tutorial-part-6_3.h)]